ewanzd/shakey/README.md

 Create a custom search algorithm following the structure of one of the files in `searchAlgorithm/`.

+Change the search algorithm import in the main file.

 ### Custom actions

 Create actions in `actions/`.
 Import them in `actions.pl` and remove the ones you don't need.